• Skip to primary navigation

 • Add 1/4 cup butter, milk, mustard powder, salt, and 1 teaspoon black pepper.
 Mash until the potatoes have reached your desired level of consistency.
 Cover and set aside.

-• Into a medium saucepan over medium-high heat, add the remaining 1 1/2 tablespoons of butter.
+• Set a medium saucepan over medium-high heat and add the remaining 1 1/2 tablespoons of butter.
 When the butter is melted, add the onions.
 Cook for about 6 minutes, or until onions are just beginning to brown.

 • Stir in the beef-style broth and red wine.
 Bring to a boil then allow the mixture to continue boiling for about 20 minutes, until the volume is reduced by half.